Sabah: Biodiversity

+The Semporna Peninsula on the north-eastern coast of Sabah is identified as a hotspot of high marine biodiversity importance in the Coral Triangle.

 The jungles of Sabah host a diverse array of plant and animal species.
 Most of Sabah's biodiversity is located in the forest reserve areas, which formed half of its total landmass of 7.34 million hectares.
 Its forest reserve are part of the 20 million hectares equatorial rainforests demarcated under the "Heart of Borneo" initiative.
 The forests surrounding the river valley of Kinabatangan River is the largest forest-covered floodplain in Malaysia.
 The Crocker Range National Park is the largest national park in the state, covering an area of 139,919 hectares.
 Most of the park area are covered in dense forest and important as a water catchment area with its headwater connecting to five major rivers in the west coast area.
 Kinabalu National Park was inscribed as a World Heritage Site by UNESCO in 2000 for its richness in plant diversity combined with its unique geological, topographical, and climatic conditions.
 The park hosts more than 4,500 species of flora and fauna, including 326 bird and around 100 mammal species along with over 110 land snail species.

 Tiga Island is formed through the eruption of mud volcano in 1897.
 The island is now part of the Tiga Island National Park together with Kalampunian Besar and Kalampunian Damit islands as a tourist attractions, with a mud bath tourism.
 The Tunku Abdul Rahman National Park is a group of five islands of Gaya, Manukan, Mamutik, Sapi and Sulug.
 These islands are believed to once connected to the Crocker Range but separated when sea levels rose since the last ice age.
 The Tun Mustapha Marine Park is the largest marine park located in the north of Sabah.
 It covers the three major islands of Banggi, Balambangan and Malawali.
 Another marine park is the Tun Sakaran Marine Park located in the south-east of Sabah.
 The park comprising the islands of Bodgaya, Boheydulang, Sabangkat and Salakan along with sand cays of Maiga, Mantabuan and Sibuan.
 Bodgaya is gazetted as a forest reserve, while Boheydulang as a bird sanctuary.
 These islands are formed by Quaternary pyroclastic material that was ejected during explosive volcanic activities.